anwareset/OkGoogleArduino/README.md

 char ssid[] = "iPhone 5S";
 char pass[] = "11211111";
 ```
-Edit it with your Blynk auth key, WiFi access point, and password.
-If your WiFi has no password, then use this.
+Replace it with your Blynk auth key, WiFi access point, and WiFi password. <b>If your WiFi has no password</b>, then use this.
 ```text
 char pass[] = ""
 ```